taylor-lane-eng/rocket-flight-data-acquisition-system/Verification/verification.md

 <td><strong>3</strong></td>
 <td>
-Allow the system to continuously acquire and record pressure, acceleration, altitude, and timestamp data for a representative operating period.
+Allow the system to continuously acquire and record pressure, acceleration, altitude, and timestamp data for the duration of the test procedure.
 </td>
 <td>
 Continuous sensor acquisition without interruption.